How to Get All the Contracts Deployed by a Wallet

 Let’s now create an empty repository and install all node dependencies.

-Run the following commands in order to create your node project and install Alchemy SDK.
+Run the following commands in order to create your node project.

 $mkdir get-deployed-contracts && cd get-deployed-contracts